CAN TEAMS PARTICIPATE IN THESE RACES?

 ARE THERE CUTOFF TIMES FOR THE RACES?

 Yes, Race #1 — One hour after the start of the last participant in the swim, Race #2 — Four hours and Thirty minutes after the last wave has begun, Race #3 — Four and Half hours after the last wave has begun, Race #4 — Eight hours after the start of the last wave.
-In addition, there are cutoff times for the bike courses that will be posted in the final race information packet.
+In addition, there are cutoff times for the bike courses that will be posted.

 WHAT IS THE WATER/AIR TEMPERATURE AT THE PARK IN May?